tarwn/lessthandot-hugo/blogs/content/posts/2009-10-26-interesting-increase-key-value-post-by-c.md

   - tip

 ---
-The CSS SQL Server Engineers have posted an interesting post, I myself don&#8217;t have any of the fake identity columns but I did many times suggest in newsgroups to use UPDLOCK and HOLDLOCK in a transaction to guarantee that 2 inserts would not generate the same key value.
+The CSS SQL Server Engineers have posted an interesting post, I myself don't have any of the fake identity columns but I did many times suggest in newsgroups to use UPDLOCK and HOLDLOCK in a transaction to guarantee that 2 inserts would not generate the same key value.
 This stuff below is from the CSS SQL Server Engineers post here: http://blogs.msdn.com/psssql/archive/2009/10/26/reduce-locking-and-other-needs-when-updating-data-better-performance.aspx

 The following pattern typically stems from an old practice used in SQL 4.x and 6.x days, before IDENTITY was introduced.